alex-kalanis/kw_mapper/README.md

 them in one query or it will mesh together and you got corrupted data.
 In better case.
 For this case there are available children methods which allows you to define alias to pass data when it's necessary to join from already used table.

+### Possible future things

+- Accessing the data across the datasources as one big bulk of data.
+Not like now when the query across the datasources will fail.
+As expected.
+- Extending available datasources with its dialects
+- Extending processing and coverage over the platform-specific datasources.